dealerexpress/brandl-mobility-app-loader/README.md

 -----
 ### Step 3
 Verify things are working by loading a page in your browser and clicking one of your links.
 It should open a window with the application.
-The dealer's name should be listed in the header directly under "Brandl obility Application".
+The dealer's name should be listed in the header directly under "Mobility Finance Application".

 ### What Next
 You can include a <a href="#parameter-vehicle"><code>vehicle</code></a> `object` in the <a href="#parameter-initializer"><code>initializer</code></a> parameter or add/update vehicle information via the <a href="#method-setVehicle">setVehicle()</a> method.